 Marian University's Master of Arts in Special Education program prepares graduates to teach and assist students who have special needs academically, socially, and behaviorally.
 This program is offered through Klipsch Educators College, which offers benefits such as the opportunity for scholarships and financial aid.
-The Special Education program is 36-credit hours and can be completed full-time or part-time.
+The special education program is a hybrid (on-campus and online), 36-credit hours, part-time program.

 In Marian University's M.A. in Special Education program, you acquire the advanced knowledge and skills needed to ensure students in P-12 school settings have successful outcomes.
 Upon completion of our program, graduates are prepared to work with children who have exceptional needs that require educational interventions in reading, math, and written expression, as well as mild behavioral interventions across a spectrum of disabilities.